9 Best Landscape Fabric Types & How To Use Them

 6. HOOPLE Premium Pro Landscape Fabric

-- Easy to install roll of extra thick sunlight...
+- Easy to install: a roll of extra thick sunlight...

 If you want a landscape fabric that can handle any job, this is the one for you.
 HOOPLE’s weed barrier is 2-3 times thicker than regular fabric and is superior at handling heavy loads including walkways.
 In fact, the company guarantees at least 5 years of use without damage.